On quiver representations over $\mathbb{F}_1$: Growth of indecomposable quiver representations over

 \section{Growth of indecomposable quiver representations over $\FF_1$}

 In this section, we study quivers with respect to the $\approx_{\nil}$ relation.
-We characterize quivers of finite and bounded representation type, showing that these are precisely the tree and cycle quivers.
-We then show how bounded representation type partitions connected quivers in a way similar to the ``tame-wild dichotomy'' in finite-dimensional algebras.
+We characterize quivers of finite and bounded representation type, showing that these are precisely the tree and quivers of type $\tilde{\mathbb{A}}_n$.
+We then characterize unbounded quivers in terms of certain categorical embeddings.